sandialabs/tracktable/Documentation/user_guide.rst

 Domains
 -------

+.. todo:: Write an explanatory page for the Python domain module.

 Tracktable operates on points, timestamps and trajectories.
 Since points and trajectories are meaningless without a coordinate system, we instantiate points and trajectories from a *domain*.
 Each domain